 - Grade 3– This is a complete tear of the MCL.
 There is significant swelling and pain with difficulty bending the knee.
 Instability or the knee giving out are common findings.
 A period of at least six weeks or longer is needed for healing to occur.
 Having a knee brace with lateral and medial stabilizers is recommended.
 Due to the good blood supply that the MCL has and usually responds well to non-surgical treatments, it is rarely treated with surgery.

 LCL Sprain or Tear

 LCL injuries are the complete opposite of MCL tears.
-They occur when the inside (medial part) of the knee is struck and pushed out or in sports where there are a lot of quick stops and turns as in soccer, basketball and skiing.
-LCL injuries are also classified by their severity with the classifications and symptoms similar to those of the MCL.
-However, the LCL does not heal as well as the MCL and in most cases a Grade 3 injury will require surgery.
+They occur when the inside (medial part) of the knee is struck and pushed out or in sports where there are a lot of quick stops and turns as in soccer, basketball, and skiing.
+LCL injuries are also classified by their severity with classifications and symptoms similar to those of the MCL.
+However, the LCL does not heal as well as the MCL and in most cases, a Grade 3 injury will require surgery.

 Anterior Cruciate Ligament (ACL)

 The word “cruciate” means crossing from one side to the other and/or one over the other.
 The ACL connects the femur to the tibia along the front center part of the knee.
 Specifically, one end connects to the anterior tibia along the medial side of the tibias’ sagittal line.

 The other end connects to the deep portion (almost to the rear but not quite) of the femur along the lateral side of the femur’s sagittal line.
 If you look carefully you can identify a slight diagonal angle to this ligament.